 You must officially drop or withdraw from the course in order to avoid receiving a grade of "F" or "N." The terms of your cancellation depend on how long you have been enrolled in the course.
 For more information, please see Drop a Class.

 - A drop occurs within the first 10 days of campus (not course) instruction and will not appear on your transcript.

-- A withdraw occurs after 10 days of campus instruction and will appear on your transcript.
+- A withdraw occurs after 10 days of campus (not course) instruction and will appear on your transcript.